-I recently had finals for my master’s degree and the final paper was a research topic of my choice.
-The topic selected was on the role Television, Smartphones, and tablets had on a child’s BMI, weight, and # of active minutes throughout the day.
+I recently took a final for my master’s degree which was a research topic of my choice.
+The topic I selected was about the role television, smartphones, and tablets had on a child’s BMI, weight, and the number of active minutes throughout the day.

-Do you realize you’re conditioning your child’s relationship with screens from birth?
-Parents are plugging their kids in front of screens and giving them tablets out of the womb.
-The placenta is still warm and the kid has figured out how to get to sesame street and launch angry birds.
+Do you realize that you’re conditioning your child’s relationship with screens from birth?
+Parents are plugging their kids in front of screens and giving them tablets out of the womb, creating a generation of Tablet Toddlers (credit to Kyle Trouble).
+The placenta is still warm and the kid has figured out how to get to sesame street and angry birds.

-With removing/limiting the amount of time a child has with sedentary activities (screen time) you will see decrease in BMI and overall weight.
+With removing and/or limiting the amount of time a child has with sedentary activities (screen time) you will see decrease in BMI and overall weight.
 The longer it takes you to implement change, the more difficult it will be.

 I recommend setting hard boundaries in the same fashion you do with your wife.
 Draw the line at whatever your point is and enforce it when challenged.

 My kids do not have a video game system.
 We have a PS3, but use it infrequently, usually to watch a family movie.